 If someone told you certain things would increase the risk of developing breast cancer, would you avoid it?
 Some of you would say yes regardless of what it was, some would say it depends, and some wouldn’t care.
 As adults and humans, we’re bound to play the odds.
-Is the convenience worth the increase in risk?
+Is the convenience or the other benefits worth the increase in risk?
 If it isn’t, we’ll avoid it, but sometimes we accept that is.
 Smokers know that they stand a higher chance of developing lung cancer if they smoke, but to some of them, the cost of quitting is greater than the reduction in risk they’ll have.
 Why?
 Because despite all the ads and public health warnings, cancer isn’t as deadly and pervasive as health officials make it out to be.
 Now, don’t get me wrong, the risk is real and it’s there, but many of us go our lives without thinking of it.
 And those we know who get it may not do so until later in life and many will get better.
 So we weigh the odds.
 This is part of the reason why, despite a plethora of studies outlining the fact that not breastfeeding serves to increase the risk of breast, cervical, uterine, and endometrial cancer, not all women choose to breastfeed.
-Now some don’t do so because they are unaware of the benefits those two boobs can provide for them, but some know of the risk and choose not to breastfeed anyway because in their view, the risk is so minimal that it’s not worth their perceived hassle of breastfeeding.
-After all, many of us have the belief that we are, at least to a certain degree, invincible.
+Now some don’t do so because they are unaware of the benefits those two boobs can provide for them, but some know of the risk and choose not to breastfeed anyway because in their view, the risk is so minimal that it’s not worth their perceived hassle of breastfeeding and that’s okay – that’s their educated choice to make.
+(Some don’t have a choice and have to accept the risks and that can suck, but there are times in all our lives we’re forced to accept risks we don’t want to take.)

 The research from China and the UK is enhanced by more conclusive evidence from the US and India.
 A case-controlled study in the US examined the role of breastfeeding by dividing groups into > 6 months breastfeeding, 6 months breastfeeding, and artificial feeding.
 Compared to the > 6 months group, there was an increased risk of all types of cancers for the 6 months breastfeeding and artificial feeding groups.
 Despite the results being significant across all types of cancer, the results seemed to be driven primarily by a large significant protection for lymphoma.
 An Indian case study examining childhood cancer rates and the effects of breastfeeding also found a significant effect of average duration of breastfeeding and an even larger effect for exclusive breastfeeding on distinguishing between the two groups.
 Again, while the results translated across the entire group, they were driven by the highly significant relationship between breastfeeding and lymphoma, as an examination of breastfeeding and all other types of cancer was non-significant.

-While the evidence seems to be strong for lymphomas, the data for the most common type of childhood cancer – leukemia – is more controversial.
+This starts to look like some relatively strong evidence for a role of not breastfeeding in lymphomas; however, these are not so common.
+The data for the most common type of childhood cancer – leukemia – is more controversial.
 While not looking at breastfeeding directly, one UK study examined how infections in the first year of life predicted later development of ALL.
 The authors found that children who later developed ALL had a significantly greater number of clinically-diagnosed infections in the first year of life (i.e., we’re not talking about the common cold).
-Given the relationship between breastfeeding and a reduction in infections, it seems plausible that breastfeeding may also reduce the incidence of ALL, despite previous non-significant results.
-While the previous studies failed to find evidence of protection for ALL and AML childhood cancers, Xiao Shu and colleagues examined data from the Children’s Cancer Group (which collects data from the United States, Canada, and Australia) for possible breastfeeding benefits.
+Given the relationship between breastfeeding and a reduction in infections, it seems plausible that breastfeeding may also reduce the incidence of ALL, despite previous non-significant results, but this is simply guesswork.
+Although the previous studies failed to find evidence of protection for ALL and AML childhood cancers, Xiao Shu and colleagues examined data from the Children’s Cancer Group (which collects data from the United States, Canada, and Australia) for possible breastfeeding benefits.
 They found no significant association between ever breastfeeding and AML status and only a very slight protective benefit for ALL.
 However, when duration of breastfeeding was examined, children who had breastfed for longer than six months had a 43% reduction in risk for AML and a 28% reduction in risk for ALL.
+Already we start to see the issue of breastfeeding duration being one that requires greater examination.

 Given this data, we must ask ourselves why so few parents are made aware of this information.
 One of the problems may be that, for unknown reasons, researchers seem hesitant to believe or support their findings.
-In another meta-analysis the authors reported having found no effect of breastfeeding to most types of childhood cancers, except that wasn’t true.
-If you look at their data, they found protective effects for acute lymphoblastic leukemia, Hodgkin’s disease, and neuroblastoma (with a 9%, 24% , and 41% reduction in risk, respectively).
-Furthermore, their analysis for breastfeeding was only a comparison of “ever breastfed” versus “never”.
-As some of the other research has hopefully made clear, such a distinction fails to encompass the breastfeeding-cancer relationship; namely, that it is extended breastfeeding that has the largest impact on reducing cancer risks amongst children.
-But if the researchers who find these results don’t support them, how are parents supposed to know about and utilize this information?
+In a different meta-analysis the authors reported having found no effect of breastfeeding to most types of childhood cancers, except that wasn’t what their data found.
+If you look at their data, they found significant protective effects for acute lymphoblastic leukemia, Hodgkin’s disease, and neuroblastoma (with a 9%, 24% , and 41% reduction in risk, respectively).
+Furthermore, their analysis for breastfeeding was only a comparison of “ever breastfed” versus “never”, which as we know tends to lower the likelihood of finding anything significant.
+If the researchers who find these results don’t support them, how are parents supposed to know about and utilize this information?
 (I personally wonder if these scientists are towing a political line that doesn’t want to acknowledge these benefits because then they might actually have to support policies that allow for women to breastfeed instead of forcing them back to work too early or providing proper support in the form of lactation consultants and other specialists.)

 A Cross-Cultural Story